 Exogenous hormones may not only affect libido, but have also been noted to impact sexual attraction.
 Patients may notice an expansion of their sexual interests or a shift in their sexual orientation, which can be transient or permanent.
 This is often unforeseen and can create challenges for existing relationships.
+This effect has been most ix Tucking refers to the process of concealing the penis and scrotum so that they are not conspicuous through clothing.
+One common method involves 'tucking' the genitalia back between the legs and binding along the perineum and/or between the buttocks.

-This effect has been most commonly noted with masculinizing therapies,78 but can be discussed as a possibility in all patients considering hormone therapy.
+commonly noted with masculinizing therapies, but can be discussed as a possibility in all patients considering hormone therapy.
 Integrating a respectful ongoing sexual health history is helpful in assessing for changes in risks for sexually transmitted infections and unplanned pregnancy.